-Cerebral palsy is nonprogressive, meaning that the brain damage does not get worse over time.
-However, secondary complications of cerebral palsy can worsen with age.
+Cerebral palsy is nonprogressive, meaning that the initial changes to the brain do not progress over time.
+However, secondary effects of cerebral palsy can worsen with age.

 Complications of Aging with Cerebral Palsy

-Below, we’ll go over some of the most common outcomes of aging with cerebral palsy.
+Below, we’ll go over some of the most common complications associated with aging in individuals with cerebral palsy.

-While the brain damage that caused cerebral palsy does not get worse over time, spasticity can.
-In fact, this progression of continuously contracted muscles causes an imbalance in the muscles, bones, and joints.
+While the brain damage that caused cerebral palsy does worsen over time, spasticity can.
+Having continuously contracted muscles for a long period causes an imbalance in the muscles, bones, and joints.

-Children grow rapidly, and in combination with uneven muscle pull, body distortions or dislocations can occur.
-This is why conditions like scoliosis and hip dislocations are so prevalent among the CP population.
+Children grow rapidly, and uneven forces on their muscles can lead to body distortions, contractures, or dislocations.
+This is why conditions like scoliosis and hip dislocations are highly prevalent among individuals with cerebral palsy.

 2. Communication Difficulties

 Although cerebral palsy primarily affects an individual’s movements, it can also lead to communication problems that make it difficult for them to interact with others.
 For example, speech, language, and hearing impairments are commonly associated with cerebral palsy and contribute to difficulties with communication.

 As children grow older, impaired communication skills can affect healthy relationships at school, work, and other social environments.
 Additionally, they can lead to frustration or isolation that negatively impact an individual’s emotional wellbeing.